 Decisions.
 Choices.
 Consequences.

-MAKE YOUR OWN DECISIONS BASED ON WHAT’S RIGHT FOR YOU AND NOT ON WHAT OTHER’S THINK YOU SHOULD DO.
+MAKE YOUR OWN DECISIONS BASED ON WHAT’S RIGHT FOR YOU.

 Well, after hearing those piercing words, I knew I had to stop, cold turkey, no weaning… just quit consuming cokes and sodas.

 The process of change for me using the Coca Cola addiction was painful and took a good couple three weeks before I felt I even had a handle on it.
 I had withdrawals which included headaches, general feeling of “yuck”, I was terribly cranky and moody, tired and of course, more headaches.

 In that situation, I was faced with two painful decisions.

 - 1) Go through the pain of changing my intake habits and reap the consequence of better health.

 - 2) Avoid the pain of change, develop full blown diabetes, take insulin shots and suffer the consequences with long term disease and be forced into changed circumstances.

 And here is the turning point for most of us…